 It is unfortunate but is not unheard of at many of the major trail races that course vandalism has occurred and flagging has been intentionally moved or removed by small minded individuals – it is important that you study the course maps prior to running and have a concept of where you are going – also, always remember, you are supposed to be on the Superior Hiking Trail only – except in those specific instances listed above.

-Due to the remote nature of the terrain between Caribou Trail and Lutsen there are not aid stations in the 12.5K race.
+Due to the remote nature of and the terrain between Caribou Trail and Lutsen there are no aid stations in the 12.5K race.
+You will need to carry all of the hydration and food / calories that you need in order to complete the distance, start to finish.
 Please keep in mind that runners in the 25K race only have access to one aid station, at the 12.5K mark, so this is good training for the 25K!

 Pacers are not allowed.

-Due to our past experience with people wearing headphones on trail runs such as these, we discourage their use however we won’t tell you can’t wear them.
+Headphones are allowed.
+Please keep the volume low, or one earbud out so you can hear what is going on around you.
 Full awareness of one’s surroundings, and the ability to communicate with other participants, race volunteers, and trail users not associated with the event are critical to everyone’s safety.
-Please use common sense.